A Partnership Project of

-- Area parks
+- Area parks and municipalities

-Rotary Club of Ithaca
+Funded by Rotary Club of Ithaca

 This new program launched in 2018 takes high quality children’s books and transforms them into an interactive outdoor experience that both children and adults can enjoy together.
 Book pages are laminated and mounted on posts, which are installed along a path in an outdoor location.
 Stories that are well suited to being read in this dynamic way are selected in consultation with our early childhood specialist, and rotated out throughout the year, or for different seasons.
 Caregivers walk along the path with their little ones and read each page as they come to it.

 - Encourage new ways to enjoy and interact with books and stories.

 - Offer alternatives for those who may have trouble sitting and reading in a traditional setting, or just want a change of pace.